roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 This opens a dialog where you can select which columns to display and how to sort messages.
 Click *Save* to apply the changes and to close the dialog again.

-.. container:: hint

-  Hint: the "From/To" column is a magic column that displays the sender of the message *or* the recipient when you switch to the Sent or
+.. note::  the "From/To" column is a magic column that displays the sender of the message *or* the recipient when you switch
-  Drafts folder.
+    to the Sent or Drafts folder.

 The order of the columns in list can also be adjusted by dragging the header of a specific column with the mouse and dropping it at the position you'd like it appear.